Drive shaft giving you problems and driving you crazy?

 It’s like a ticking time bomb!

-If you are determined, you can get inspect it yourself once every few months.
-As soon as you discover that you have a torn cover, contact your foreman immediately to get it serviced.
+That being said.
+If you are determined enough, you can do a routine inspection once every week or so.
+As soon as you find out that you have a torn cover, phone your foreman immediately to get it serviced.

 2. Clicking Noise